 Awards may be issued in the form of RSUs or LTIP Units at the participants' elections under the following equity-based compensation plans and programs.
 RSUs and LTIP Units are valued based on the market price of the Parent's common stock on the date the award is granted and the grant date value is charged to compensation expense over the service period.
-Beginning with the February 2018 grants, the service period was lengthened from three to four years, except for awards under the annual bonus exchange program.
+The service period is generally four years, except for awards under the annual bonus exchange program.
 Dividends and distributions are paid with respect to both RSUs and LTIP Units during the vesting period, and therefore they are considered participating securities.
 We do not allocate undistributed earnings to participating securities as our net earnings per share or unit would not be materially different.
-The value of the dividend is charged to retained earnings for RSUs and the distribution is charged to Net Income Attributable to Noncontrolling Interests in the OP for LTIP Units in the Consolidated Financial Statements of the Parent.
+The value of the dividend is charged to retained earnings for RSUs and the distribution is charged to Net Earnings Attributable to Noncontrolling Interests in the OP for LTIP Units in the Consolidated Financial Statements of the Parent.